course-kit/guides/quick-start.md

 ## Signing secret

-On the webhook detail page, note the field "Signing secret".
+On the webhook detail page, note the field *Signing secret*.
 This is a secret value that gets sent in every webhook and can be used in the function to verify that the data came from Stripe.
-(Netlify functions are public so we can't automatically trust the data they receive).
+(Netlify functions are public so we shouldn't automatically trust the data they receive).

-Click the signing secret field and copy the value.

 ![quick-start-1-26.png](assets/quick-start-1-26.png)

-Paste the webhook signing secret in your .env file:
+Click the signing secret field and paste the webhook signing secret in your .env file:

 *.env*